zorgster/bioc21q3/README.md

 test5 and test6 should take under 2 seconds on a standard laptop...

+test7 - I scored 99,506 out of 100,000 - missing a few exceptions that I was fixing up at the deadline.
+So I can't guarantee that the code will score 99,506 this time...

 From a Python command line (Python 3.6.9) `python3`:

 ```